 Check the background of this investment professional on FINRA’s BrokerCheck.

-Dan is a member of the Association for Corporate Growth (ACG).
-He is a Certified Public Accountant (CPA) licensed in the state of Florida and holds membership in the American Institute of Certified Public Accountants.
+Dan is a Certified Public Accountant (CPA) licensed in the state of Florida and holds membership in the American Institute of Certified Public Accountants.
+Additionally, Dan is Accredited in Business Valuation (ABV) as granted by the AICPA.

 Professional Experience